 Sidewalk sale with an incentive

-Labor Day event sale promises chance to win $1,000 shopping spree
+Labor Day weekend sale promises chance to win $1,000 shopping spree

-Steamboat Springs — Perusing racks and racks of discounted clothing and other merchandise from more than 40 downtown businesses just got a little easier.
+Steamboat Springs — Perusing racks and racks of discounted clothing and other merchandise from more than 40 downtown businesses just got a little sweeter.

-Tracy Barnett, director of Main Street Steamboat Springs, said a shopper will win a $1,000 shopping spree at this weekend’s annual downtown district sidewalk sale.
+Tracy Barnett, director of Main Street Steamboat Springs, said this weekend’s annual downtown district sidewalk sale is being enhanced with the opportunity to win a $1,000 shopping spree at downtown businesses.

 “Forty businesses have signed up to participate in the shopping spree, and we will be announcing a winner at 2 p.m.
 Monday,” she said.

-The $1,000 must be spent before Christmas and can be used only at the businesses participating in the event, she said.
+The $1,000 shopping spree must be spent before Christmas and can only be used at the businesses participating in the event, she said.

 “We’re trying to get people into the downtown stores and not just looking at things on racks,” she said.

-Barnett said shoppers need to be aware that the downtown district encompasses more than just Lincoln Avenue.
+Barnett said shoppers should be aware that the downtown district encompasses more than just Lincoln Avenue.

-This also is the last weekend for shoppers to visit the farmers market, which is from 8 a.m. to 2 p.m.
+Labor Day weekend is also the last weekend for the shoppers to hit up the farmers market held from 8 a.m. to 2 p.m.
 Saturday on the Routt County Courthouse lawn.

-“This is going to be a weekend of bargains,” Barnett said.
+“This is going to be a weekend of bargains,” she said.

-Allen’s employee Terry Sherrill said the store plans to display its remaining summer gear, as well as discounted winter items from the 2005 season.
+Allen’s employee Terry Sherrill said the store plans to display its remaining summer gear and discounted winter items from 2005.

 “It’s time for us to clean out one season to get ready for the next,” she said.
 “All of our summer apparel will be at least 40 percent off, and we’ll also have some nice winter stuff out, too,” she said.

-By having discounts on the sidewalk, Petet hopes people will stop by the store for the deals but come inside for a sneak peek at what’s around the corner.
+By having discounts on the sidewalk, Petet hopes people will stop by the store for the deals and come inside for a sneak peek at what’s around the corner.

 “We’re hoping people are getting excited for our next season,” she said.